A topic from the subject of Physical Chemistry in Chemistry.

 • Transition elements are elements with partially filled d orbitals.

-• Transition elements are characterized by their colorful ions.
+• Transition elements are characterized by their colorful ions due to d-d electronic transitions.

-• Transition elements are used in a variety of applications, such as catalysis and magnetism.
+• Transition elements are used in a variety of applications, such as catalysis (both homogeneous and heterogeneous), magnetism, and pigments.

 Main Concepts